 California has strong, clear laws regarding sexual harassment, and they are ever-evolving.
 Among the new laws that took effect in 2019 are SB1300, which expanded the definition of what constitutes sexual harassment.
 Under SB 1300, one incident is now enough to sue an employer for sexual harassment if it results in a hostile work environment.

 You don’t need to put up with sexual harassment.
-The experienced sexual harassment lawyers at The Dominguez Firm can help you obtain justice and take back your power.
-We offer free case evaluations and are here for you during this difficult and stressful time.
+The experienced lawyers at The Dominguez Firm have successfully handled sexual harassment cases for over 30 years.
+You can contact us at 800-818-1818 for a free and confidential consultation today.
+We can help you obtain justice and take back your power too.
+Know that The Dominguez Firm is here for you during this difficult and stressful time.

 What is Sexual Harassment?